Duke of Edinburgh

 That someone was Thomas Austin.

 Born in Somerset, England, Austin a sheep farmer, came to Australia’s Western District of Victoria in 1831.
-At the time Australia was not unified country but an island made up of five British Colonies.
+At the time, Australia was not a unified country but an island made up of five British Colonies.
 Austin may have been asked to come and help establish the agriculture and livestock footing in the region.
 He built a retreat of nearly 30-thousand acres called Barwon Park and became a distinguished member of the Acclimatization Society of Victoria, which introduced new animals and plants to the colony.
 Austin liked birds, so he brought in blackbirds and partridges.
 His grazing land was used mainly for sheep and horses.

 Austin, who was wealthy and socially connected in his native land, liked to hunt and often hosted lavish shooting parties.
 But there was a problem.
 Unlike in England where hunting was a sporting good time, in Australia, there was nothing in significant numbers to aim at.
 So he had an plan.
 Bring me some rabbits, he ordered.